Vijayanagar, Bengaluru: Sub-localities

 Vijayanagar East was formerly known as RPC Layout (Railway Parallel Chord Road Layout), as this locality is along the railway track.
 It has been recently renamed as Hampinagara, Vijayanagara 2nd Stage.
 Hampi was the capital of the Vijayanagara Empire.

-Saraswatinagara and Govindrajnagara are two of the fastest growing localities of Vijayanagara, which houses some of the prominent people of Bengaluru.
-Bapujinagara, BCC Layout, Remco Layout, Attiguppe are other sub-localities.
+Saraswatinagara and Govindrajnagara are two of the fastest-growing localities of Vijayanagara, which house some of the prominent people of Bengaluru.
+Bapujinagara, BCC Layout, Remco Layout, and Attiguppe are other sub-localities.